Road Trip Rules: The Importance of Not Overloading Your Vehicle

 - Any sudden steering/maneuvering is almost certain to end in a spinout.

 - If you pack the back seat too high, your rear vision may become impaired.
-Also, on this point, if you break too hard, remember that the gear in the car is still traveling at 70 miles per hour.
+Also, on this point, if you brake too hard, remember that the gear in the car is still traveling at 70 miles per hour.
 In our case this would mean a microwave coming at our head at 70 miles per hour.
 Goodbye face.

 - Insurance will not cover any damages caused due to an accident caused by overloading.